dphansti/mango/README.rst

  Method to use for correction of mulitply hypothesis testing.
 See (http://stat.ethz.ch/R-manual/R-devel/library/stats/html/p.adjust.html) for more details. default = BH

 ``maxinteractingdist``
- The maximum disance (in basepairs) considered for interaction. default = 1000000
+ The maximum disance (in basepairs) considered for interaction.
+Optimum sensitivity is generally acheived at values of 1000000-2000000. default = 1000000

 ``extendreads``
  how many bp to extend reads towards peak. default = 120